International protection decisions and appeals

-You and your solicitor (if known) will be notified in writing of the decision of the International Protection Appeals Tribunal.
-A copy of the decision will be forwarded to the Minister for Justice and Equality.
+You and your solicitor will be notified in writing of the decision of the International Protection Appeals Tribunal.
+A copy of the decision will be forwarded to the Minister for Justice.

-If the decision of the Tribunal allows your appeal, the Minister will give you a refugee or a subsidiary protection declaration, subject to considerations of national security or public order.
+If the Tribunal decides you should be granted international protection, the Minister will usually give you a refugee or a subsidiary protection.

-If you have received a decision on your application for international protection but you wish to apply again, you may be able to make a subsequent application.
-You must first apply for the Minister’s consent to the making of a subsequent application under section 22 of the Act.
+If you have been refused international protection but you want to apply again, you may be able to make a subsequent application.
+You must first apply for the Minister’s permission to make a subsequent application.

-If the Minister consents to the making of a subsequent application, you should make the application within 10 working days.
+If the Minister allows you to make a subsequent application, you should do this within 10 working days.

-If the Minister does not consent to the making of a subsequent application, you can appeal this refusal within 10 working days from the date of the notification.
+If the Minister does not allow you to make a subsequent application, you can appeal this refusal within 10 working days from the date you were notified.
 The decision in this appeal will be made without an oral hearing.